 People who experience this type of depression notice it during the days or weeks leading up to menstruation.
 This is a severe form of PMS that can cause symptoms similar to MDD.

 About 25% of adults who have a serious mental illness also have a substance use disorder.
 Also, more than 40% of people in addiction treatment have a co-occurring mental health disorder.
-The most common co-occurring disorders are depression and addiction, and anxiety and addiction.
+The most common co-occurring disorders in treatment settings are depression and addiction, and anxiety and addiction.

 Depression is especially common with alcohol use.
 People who are dependent on alcohol are 3.7 times more likely to have Major depressive disorder (MDD).
 One study showed that 33% of people in alcohol addiction treatment met MDD criteria.